 We recommend you create two policies for each scaling group, one for scale-out and one for scale-in.
 Once the traffic to your web application reaches the threshold of the alarm policy, AS executes the associated policy to scale your group in (by terminating instances) or out (by launching instances).

-For example, you have an e-commerce web application that currently runs on five instances.
-You plan to carry out an operational activity, and are concerned that the access traffic is much greater than you had expected.
-You can configure a scaling group to add two instances when the load on the current instance reaches 70%, and terminate extra instances when the load decreases to 40%.
+For example, assume you have an e-commerce web application that currently runs on five instances.
+You plan to carry out a promotional activity and are concerned that the access traffic might be much greater than you expect.
+In this case, you can configure a scaling group to add two new instances when the load on the current instances reaches 70%, and terminate extra the instances when the load decreases to 40%.
 This is shown in the figure below:

 For the proper running of your existing business, if the CVMs in the cluster are used for the following purposes, you need to prevent them from being removed by the scale-in policy:

-Data storage: The CVM is stateful or stores data that other CVMs do not have.
+Data storage: the CVM is stateful or stores data that other CVMs do not have.
 For example, the CVM stores the incremental data of other running CVMs in a cluster.

-Image/Snapshot updates: The CVM is used to regularly update images and snapshots.
+Image/Snapshot updates: the CVM is used to regularly update images and snapshots.